-All classes are now full and registration has concluded for the 2019-2020 school year.
-Information about our 2020 summer session will be posted in March.
+All classes are now full for the 2019-2020 school year.
+Information about our Fall 2020 classes will be posted later this summer.
 Please check back!

 Preparatory Ballet provides exceptional introductory ballet classes for male and female children ages 5 to 11.
 Careful and detailed instruction teaches students the fundamentals of ballet technique and gives them the tools they need to succeed in higher levels of dance training.
 Previous experience in our Preschool Ballet program is helpful, but not required.
 Preparatory Ballet is a full school year course meeting from September to April.
-Class meets once per week for forty-five minutes, beginning the week of September 9, 2019.
-Classes will meet once per week for twenty-five weeks.
-The cost of the full Preparatory course is $315 annually, with a $50 deposit due at registration.
+Class meets once per week for forty-five minutes.
+The cost of the full Preparatory course is $325 annually, with a $50 deposit due at registration.

 Preparatory Ballet is the beginning of formal classical ballet training.
 Children will spend the year building a foundation for their classical technique.
 The Preparatory Ballet classroom is extremely focused and children will be taught proper ballet etiquette in addition to ballet technique.